Why do some kids respond to growth hormone? scientists look to genetics

 Summary

-This study looked at children with idiopathic short stature (short stature with no known cause) who had already received growth hormone treatment for at least a year before puberty.
-Researchers wanted to find genetic differences between those who responded well and those who did not.
-No new treatments were given—just a one-time blood sample and review of medical records.
-The study was terminated early, but the goal was to better understand why some children benefit more from growth hormone.
+This study looked at children with idiopathic short stature (short stature with no known cause) who had already received growth hormone therapy for at least a year.
+Researchers compared the genetic profiles of those who responded well to treatment versus those who did not.
+The goal was to find genetic differences that might explain why some children benefit more from growth hormone.
+No new treatments were given as part of this study.

 Get updates